 You might be forgiven for thinking that this inspector was inspecting a WWII submarine, it looks like a moment from Red October.
-Down in the basement of an old school in Dayton that has been repurposed into a lovely apartment building are a series of old abandoned distribution panels behind huge three inch thick steel […]Read More about Submarine in Dayton
+Down in the basement of an old Dayton school in that has been repurposed into a lovely apartment building are a bank of old abandoned distribution panels that looked like something from a […]Read More about Submarine in a Dayton Basement?

-Inspecting an older home recently I noticed a stamp on most of the floor joists visible in the basement.
+Inspecting an older home there was a stamp on most of the floor joists visible in the basement.
 It was hard to make out what it said, most of the stamps were all faded or blurred and illegible which made me more curious.
 It was obviously something to do with Xenia, but what?
-It turns […]Read More about A Long Forgotten Company
+It turns […]Read More about Long Forgotten, Xenia Lumber Company

-There have been many comments about light switches and this “one light switch away from” electrifying or possibly electrocuting the user.
+There have been many comments about light switches and this is “one light switch away from” electrifying or possibly electrocuting the user.
 We take modern wiring for granted, fumbling for a light switch in a dark room without the possibility of getting shocked.
-This is more like something Dracula would have used to terrify movie audiences. […]Read More about What Is “A Light Switch Away?”
+This is more like something Dracula would have used to terrify movie […]Read More about What Is “A Light Switch Away”……Electrocution?

-In Englewood I was inspection this lovely one owner ranch and came across this box in the garage.
-It’s “dated” color and design invoked a happy memory of Rikes, one of Dayton’s lost landmarks.
-The owners of the house bought it new in 1961 and may have had the box for years, the box has […]Read More about A Bit of Forgotten Dayton
+In Englewood inspecting this lovely one owner ranch and came across this box in the garage.
+It’s “dated” color and design invoked a happy memory of Rike’s, one of Dayton’s lost landmarks.
+The owners of the house bought it new in 1961 and may have had the box for years, the box has to be […]Read More about Forgotten Dayton: Rike’s Department Store

-It’s hard to believe that we have been in business since 1999 and members of the Dayton Area Board of Realtors all that time.
-For years we taught classes at the DABR to help new Realtors understand what a home inspection was all about and how to deal with needed repairs.
-There have been so […]Read More about 20 Year, Member of the Dayton Board of Realtors
+It’s hard to believe that we have been in business since 1999 and members of the Dayton Area Board of Realtors for all that time.
+For years we taught classes at the DABR to help new Realtors understand what a home inspection is all about and how to deal with needed repairs.
+There have been […]Read More about 20 Year, Member of the Dayton Board of Realtors

 This funky and worrying thing with wires hanging out of it is often found in the oddest of places.
-They can be found on the wall in a closet, in the basement on the wall or in the ceiling joists, beside the breaker panel, just about anywhere in a home.Nervous buyers often look at those […]Read More about Transformer (What’s it?)
+They can be found on the wall in a closet, in the basement or in the ceiling joists, beside the breaker panel, just about anywhere in a home.Nervous buyers often stare at those wires with anxious […]Read More about Door Bell Transformer Identified